ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 ---
 title: "4.
-Traditional python approaches to multi cpu and nodes"
+Case Study 1: Hoteling’s Law for Pharmacy Location and Pricing Strategy"
-teaching: 25
+teaching: 10
-exercises: 5
+exercises: 20
 questions:
 - "How to utilise multiple cpus and nodes on Artemis"
 objectives: